Large deviations of convex hulls of planar random walks and Brownian motions: Main results

-The main result here is Part~\ref{item: conv I_ =}, which relates the radial maximum of the Laplace transform to the radial minimum of its convex conjugate.
-This is actually a general fact valid for any convex function, see Proposition~\ref{prop: generalization} of the next section.
-Although it is quite possible that this result is already known in convex analysis, we present it here as we did not find a reference.
-Part~\ref{item: I_=conv I_} is an easily consequence of Part~\ref{item: conv I_ =} and the well-known fact that the Legendre--Fenchel transform maps kinks of a convex function (in our case, $\bar K$) into linear segments of its convex conjugate.
-Part~\ref{item: Lambdas}, which is another natural consequence of Part~\ref{item: conv I_ =}, claims that the slowest directions of $I$ are exactly the fastest directions of $\mathcal{L}$ at the corresponding radii.
+The main result of the proposition is Part~\ref{item: conv I_ =}, which relates the radial maximum of the logarithmic Laplace transform $K$ to the radial minimum of its convex conjugate $I$.
+This assertion is actually a general fact valid for arbitrary convex functions; see Proposition~\ref{prop: generalization} of Section~\ref{Sec: radial proofs}, which yields a stronger version of Proposition~\ref{prop: properties of I_} under the Cram\'er moment assumption.
+Part~\ref{item: I_=conv I_} is an easy consequence of Part~\ref{item: conv I_ =} and the well-known fact that the Legendre--Fenchel transform maps kinks of a convex function (in our case, $\bar K$) into linear segments of its convex conjugate.
+Part~\ref{item: differentiable}, which clarifies the possible reason of non-differentiability of $\bar K$, follows by a standard application of the method of Lagrange multipliers.
+Part~\ref{item: Lambdas}, which follows naturally from Parts~\ref{item: conv I_ =}-\ref{item: differentiable}, claims that the slowest directions of $I$ are exactly the fastest directions of $K$ (equivalently, of $\mathcal{L}$) at the corresponding radii.